atamborrino/redisc/README.md

 Therefore you can know what the resulting Future of a command can contain by looking at the Redis command API.

 ## Status
-You can see what Redis commands and functionalities are implemented in the Scala doc](http://atamborrino.github.io/redisc/target/scala-2.10/api/#redisc.api.Redisc).
+You can see what Redis commands and functionalities are implemented in the [Scala doc](http://atamborrino.github.io/redisc/target/scala-2.10/api/#redisc.api.Redisc).

 ###TODO:
 *   More Redis commands